masak/proto/README.md

 * jQuery deparam plugin: Copyright (c) 2010 "Cowboy" Ben Alman.
 Dual licensed under the MIT and GPL licenses.
 See [http://benalman.com/about/license/](http://benalman.com/about/license/)
 * The Camelia image is copyright 2009 by Larry Wall.
 Permission to use is granted under the [Artistic License 2.0](License), or any subsequent version of the Artistic License.
 * GitHub Octocat logo is an exclusive trademark registered in the United States by GitHub, Inc and is used with permission.
-See [https://github.com/logos](https://github.com/logos) for details.
+See [https://github.com/logos](https://github.com/logos) for details